 That there is FREE WIFI accessible at the Magnetawan Library.
 For more information visit their website at CLICK HERE

-That AGENDA'S for Council Meetings are typically posted the Friday before Council.
-Full AGENDA PACKAGES are typically posted the Monday before Council.
+That AGENDA'S and AGENDA PACKAGES are typically posted by 3pm Fridays before Council.
 Council usually meets every third Wednesday.
 Agendas, Agenda Packages, and Minutes are posted up on our website under our Government Page.
 CLICK HERE

 That you can find the zoning of any property located within the Municipality on our website's interactive map?
 CLICK HERE to check it out!

 That the Ontario Federation of Snowmobile Clubs (OFSC) has an interactive trail guide?
 The interactive trail reference tool provides real-time trail status and trail accessible points of interests, fuel, and amenities!
 CLICK HERE to check it out.

 That placement of snow on roadways from a private driveway is dangerous and prohibited under the Ontario Highway Traffic Act (R.S.O.
 1990, c.
 H.8, c.
 181).

 That the Magnetawan Fire Department responds to most critical medical calls in our area to assist EMS.
 The Magnetawan Fire Department can provide stabilization for fractures and breaks, CPR, AED, Naloxone and bleeding control for wounds and other such services.
 The Magnetawan Fire Department does NOT carry EpiPens, Aspiring or any other medications that Paramedics do.
 If you require specific medications, please ensure you have them readily available, even at the cottage.

 That if Beaver Dams located on your property breach and damage neighboring property or Municipal property including roads and culverts.
 YOU are liable for the damages.
 For more information on preventing conflicts with beavers.
 CLICK HERE